guanhomer/wf-human-variation-bianca/README.md

 - An example script `run_workflow.sh` for launching the workflow with appropriate parameters.

+- Multi-thread bam merge to speed up from 6 hours to 3 hours.

 Because Bianca does not allow outbound internet access, this configuration also handles steps that would otherwise attempt online downloads (e.g. snpEff annotations), by pointing the workflow to a local preinstalled snpEff database.

 ---